IbrahimFadel/cpu/README.md

 # CPU

-This is a simple CISC architecture
+~~This is a simple CISC architecture~~

-Once i finish implementing a few more instructions and am happy with the way it works i plan to read up on some more advanced techniques like pipelining and see if I can't implement them :)
+This is being completely redone and is now a RISC-V implementation